 Voices for Choices

-The overall goals for the Voices for Choices project are to ensure that district level contraceptive service and supply budget analysis is used to inform national government spending, and that the government commitments for increased funding for contraceptives are honored in the next two budget periods.
+The Voices for Choices project ensured district level contraceptive service and supply budget analysis was used to inform national government spending, and that the government commitments for increased funding for contraceptives were honored in the budget.

-This grant from Population Action International allows Pathfinder to see that data based on budget analyses and service provision from the community are used to inform decision makers at the national level—advocating not only that contraceptives be included in the budget, but also that budget pledges are disbursed and spent as intended, in order to meet to the public’s family planning needs.
+Pathfinder ensured data based on budget analyses and service provision from the community was used to inform decision makers at the national level—advocating not only that contraceptives be included in the budget, but also that budget pledges are disbursed and spent as intended, in order to meet to the public’s family planning needs.

-This project elevates Pathfinder’s current advocacy efforts for better use of budgeted funds to ensure equity in utilization of family planning services.
-To achieve this goal, Pathfinder and its local partner, Sikika, will conduct several key project activities including budget analysis training, presentation of the findings to stakeholders, ongoing monitoring, and the production of policy briefs from the analysis report.
+This project elevated Pathfinder’s current advocacy efforts for better use of budgeted funds to ensure equity in utilization of family planning services.
+To achieve this goal, Pathfinder and its local partner, Sikika, conducted several key project activities including budget analysis training, presentation of the findings to stakeholders, ongoing monitoring, and the production of policy briefs from the analysis report.

-- To document government budgets versus actual expenditures for contraceptives over the last 3 years in Tanzania.
+- Document government budgets versus actual expenditures for contraceptives over the last three years in Tanzania.

-- To identify and document challenges and best practices for closing gaps between national funding for FP and end-user access to contraceptives and FP services at the health facility level.
+- Identify and document challenges and best practices for closing gaps between national funding for FP and end-user access to contraceptives and FP services at the health facility level.

-- To implement an advocacy strategy to ensure the government’s increased allocation of funding for, and proper spending of, funds for contraceptives.
+- Implement an advocacy strategy to ensure the government’s increased allocation of funding for, and proper spending of, funds for contraceptives.

-- To build the capacity of Pathfinder and other local organizations working in advocacy to use budget tracking and analysis tools for strategic, evidence-based advocacy that will sustain project outcomes.
+- Build the capacity of Pathfinder and other local organizations working in advocacy to use budget tracking and analysis tools for strategic, evidence-based advocacy that will sustain project outcomes.